 Back in 1861 somebody had the idea of firing a gun from the castle every day at one o’clock.
-This allowed ships in the Firth of Forth to set their clocks by it and this tradition continues today.
+This allowed ships in the Firth of Forth to set their clocks by it and this tradition continues to this day.

 Stone of Destiny and Scottish Crown Jewels

-A must-see are the Stone of Destiny (a sacred object used for the coronation of Kings) and the 15th Scottish crown jewels.
+A must-see are the Stone of Destiny (a sacred object used for the coronation of Kings) and the 15th century Scottish crown jewels.
 The Jewels are the oldest in the Britain – yes, even older than the crown jewels kept at the Tower of London!
 They consist of a gorgeous gold crown complete with pearls and gem stones, while the sceptre and the sword were a gift from the pope and made in Italy.
 The crown jewels were made with Scottish gold as well as King James V’s melted down crown.
 Scottish gold is very rare and as they didn’t have enough, they had to melt down the King’s crown.